-- 1. In-Person Proceedings: The following matters should proceed in-person unless the circumstances, as determined by the presiding judge, warrant proceeding remotely.2 - a.
-Grand Jury Proceedings; - b.
-Jury Proceedings; - c.
-First appearance hearings; - d.
-Criminal arraignments, when necessary; - e.
-Out of Custody Misdemeanor and Traffic Arraignments where the Defendant has not Waived his or her Appearance Hearings on motions to set or modify monetary bail for individuals who are in custody; - f.
-Hearings on Motions to Dismiss in criminal and delinquency cases; - g.
-Hearings on Motions to Suppress in criminal and delinquency cases; - h.
-Stand Your Ground hearings in criminal and delinquency cases; - i.
-Richardson Hearings; - j.
-Nelson Hearings; - k.
-Faretta Hearings; - 1.
-Plea conferences in circuit and county criminal divisions; - m.
-Juvenile plea conferences; - n.
-Sentencing Hearings; - o.
-Delinquency Trials, including Disposition Hearings; and - p.
-Petitions for Judicial Waiver of Notice pursuant to section 390.01114(4), Florida Statutes. - 2.
-Baker and Marchman Act Involuntary Hearings: Pursuant to AOSC21-17, Amendment 1, Baker and Marchman Act involuntary commitment hearings may be conducted remotely. - 3.
-Remote or In-Person Proceedings: Any proceeding not specifically addressed in the inperson proceeding list, above, including but not limited to:
+- 1. In-Person Proceedings: The following matters should proceed in-person unless the circumstances, as determined by the presiding judge, warrant proceeding remotely.

+- a.
+Grand Jury Proceedings;

+- b.
+Jury Proceedings;

+- c.
+First appearance hearings;

+- d.
+Criminal arraignments, when necessary;

+- e.
+Out of Custody Misdemeanor and Traffic Arraignments where the Defendant has not Waived his or her Appearance Hearings on motions to set or modify monetary bail for individuals who are in custody;

+- f.
+Hearings on Motions to Dismiss in criminal and delinquency cases;

+- g.
+Hearings on Motions to Suppress in criminal and delinquency cases;

+- h.
+Stand Your Ground hearings in criminal and delinquency cases;

+- i.
+Richardson Hearings;

+- i.
+Nelson Hearings;

+- k.
+Faretta Hearings;

+- 1. Plea conferences in circuit and county criminal divisions;

+- m.
+Juvenile plea conferences;

-2 There may be individualized circumstances that nonetheless warrant proceeding remotely in full or part.
+&lt;sup>2 There may be individualized circumstances that nonetheless warrant proceeding remotely in full or part.
 For example, there may be instances where a criminal or juvenile defendant waives physical presence and requests a remote proceeding and/or where health and safety concerns specific to the case requires a remote appearance as determined by the presiding judge.
 There may also be instances in which a witness is unavailable to testify in-person but may be able to testify remotely, where a victim desires to assert his/her constitutional rights remotely, or where a court finds that the best interests of a juvenile warrant proceeding remotely, including when the juvenile or his/her caretakers are quarantined or have health concerns.
 In such instances, the proceeding may occur remotely (in part or in whole) subject to 1) the presiding judicial officer's discretion, 2) any limitations on remote conduct imposed by the United States or Florida Constitution, a statute, or rule of court, and 3) the participants' access to technological resources.
 Conducting a proceeding remotely (in part or in whole) may require express waivers by the defendant and should include individualized judicial findings.
 See, e.g. Maryland v.
 Craig, 497 U.S. 736 (1990); Muhammad v.
 State, 782 So.
 2d 343, 351 (Fla.
 2001); E.A.C. v.
 State, 46 Fla.
 L. Weekly D1538 (Fla.
 4th DCA June 30, 2021).

-- a.
+- n.
+Sentencing Hearings; - o.
+Delinquency Trials, including Disposition Hearings; and - p.
+Petitions for Judicial Waiver of Notice pursuant to section 390.01114(4), Florida Statutes. - 2.
+Baker and Marchman Act Involuntary Hearings: Baker and Marchman Act involuntary commitment hearings must be conducted in-person, unless that individual waives the right to physical presence at the hearing. - 3.
+Remote or In-Person Proceedings: Any proceeding not specifically addressed in the inperson proceeding list above, including but not limited to, the following: - a.
 Termination of Parental Rights trials; - b.
 Shelter and Detention Hearings; - c.
 Civil and Family Bench Trials; - d.
 Criminal Court (County or Circuit) case dispositions or status checks; - e.
 Uniform Motion Calendars in all divisions; - f.
 Special set hearings; - g.
 Contempt/enforcement hearings in family cases; and - h.
 Court facilitated mediations in family cases - i.
 Violation of Probation Hearings in criminal and delinquency cases - j.
 Ex parte injunctions for dating violence, domestic violence, repeat violence, sexual violence, or stalking injunctions; - k.
 Final hearings on domestic violence, stalking, dating violence, repeat violence, sexual violence; or prevention of child abuse injunctions pursuant to Chapter 39, Florida Statutes; - 1.
 Hearings on petitions for Risk Protection Orders; - m.
 Issuance of warrants or authorizations for wiretaps; - n.
 Extraordinary Writs; - o.
 Small Claims Pre-Trials (non-PIP); - p.
 Small Claims Pre Trials (PIP); and - q.
 Civil traffic trials.